Henderson railway station

-Henderson railway station is a major station on the Western Line of the Auckland railway network in New Zealand.
+Henderson railway station is a major station on the East West and Onehunga West Lines of the Auckland railway network in New Zealand.
 It is located near the town centre of Henderson, the western administration offices of Auckland Council, and a major shopping centre, WestCity Waitakere.

 History

 Henderson was not originally considered as a location for the railway line between Helensville and Auckland to pass through but Thomas Henderson the representative for the area and namesake of the town successfully had the route changed to pass through Henderson.
 This allowed for Henderson to grow into one of the largest towns in Waitemata County.

 The station was opened on 2 October 1880 for goods and on 21 December 1880 for all services including passengers.

 Growth had made the old station buildings become unsuitable for purpose and in 1912 a new building was constructed.
 The railway station was designed based on Scottish architect George Troupe's railway station design 4A class B. Troupe had designed different types of station buildings based on numerous factors.
 The original porter's and guard's sheds were added to the northern side of the station building.
 The building also served as the post office for Henderson.

 Passenger rail in New Zealand would start to decline from the 1920s following the introduction of affordable automobiles and in September of 1987 the station was decommissioned.